sjaakbanaan/untappd-data-visualised/README.md

 ## Overview
 #### You need to be an _Untappd Insider_ to use this dashboard!

 This little side project, "untappd-data-visualised," is designed to visualize Untappd data in various formats, such as charts, lists, and maps.
-It leverages React, Chart.js, Leaflet, and some others to provide an interactive and insightful representation of your Untappd check-in history (screenshots soon).
+It leverages React, Chart.js, MapBox, and some others to provide an interactive and insightful representation of your Untappd check-in history (screenshots soon).

 You start by setting a date range, and from there you can start filtering.
 After setting filters, the following lists are presented in either a chart or list:
 ```
-- Top 10 beer Styles
+- Top 10 beer styles
 - Top 10 breweries
 - Top 10 brewery country
 - Top 10 brewery cities